 Observation data from satellite altimetry to monitor open ocean sea level variations is available since 1992.
 An early study using these data in the North Sea was published by Høyer and Andersen (2003).
 They assessed data from the TOPEX/Poseidon mission and compared it with TG data with the aim of assimilating both data types into storm surge models.
 Already at that time, they found the Root Mean Square error (RMS) of merged altimetry and TG data to be significantly lower than for the models.
 More recently, Sterlini et al. (2017) analyzed satellite altimetry data to assess the causes for spatial variability of sea level trends in the North Sea.
 Within their study, they were able to address the spatial nature of the physical mechanisms that are responsible for sea level change due to the availability of observation data over the open ocean.
-The altimetry data used was extracted from the global DUACS DT2014 (Pujol et al., 2016) dataset provided by AVISO (personal communication D. Le Bars).
+The altimetry data used was extracted from a global dataset provided by AVISO - most probably DUACS DT2014 (Pujol et al., 2016).
 Due to the lack of coastal dedicated altimeter data pre-processing they focused on offshore regions only.